irlnathan/hackeconomics.github.io/_posts/2016-8-9-Hello-World.md

 **_v1.1_**

 Welcome, let's have some fun exploring economics one question at a time.
-This post will be an ever evolving update of the [about](http://hackeconomics.com/about/) page for the blog.
+This post will be an ever evolving update of the [about](http://hackeconomics.com/about/) page for the site.

 **Organization**
 The site is organized into three sections: blog, questions, and about.
 The blog posts are always titled with a question similar to my first post: [How much U.S. currency is currently in circulation?](http://hackeconomics.com/How-much-U.S.-currency-is-currently-in-circulation/).
 Some of the questions will be a bit sexier than others but they will all share a similar format.
 At the top there's a version number.
 The answers to the questions evolve and therefore each "major" or "minor" iteration has a version number.
 Each question can also be found "in context" in the [questions](http://hackeconomics.com/questions/) page.